 WHAT WE DO

-As the area's only low-barrier shelter, we are dedicated to providing an inclusive and safe place for individuals experiencing homelessness to stay.
+As the area's only low-barrier shelter, we are dedicated to providing an inclusive and safe place for individuals experiencing homelessness to be.
 In collaboration with partners, we ensure a warm and nourishing meal for each guest.
-Utilizing a collaborative approach, we work diligently to provide access to and navigation of the many great community resources that can help our guests achieve success.
-This includes collaborating with the Suitcase Clinic, which offers in-house services for guests each Wednesday evening.
-In addition to shelter, we also "hit the streets" to meet individuals where they are.
+Utilizing this collaborative approach, we work diligently to provide access and navigation to the many great community resources that can help our guests achieve success.
+This includes organizing partners to bring vital services to the shelter.
+In addition to shelter, we also "hit the streets" to meet individuals where they are with support services.

 In mid-2022, the City of Harrisonburg purchased the former Presbytery and announced that the grounds would be home to the City's first permanent low-barrier shelter.
-Construction will occur in a phased approach, with an estimated operational date of November 2023.
-Until then, Open Doors continues a rotating model in partnership with the faith and community organizations through the thermal season, but anticipates operating the permanent low-barrier shelter when the project is completed.
+Construction will occur in a phased approach, with an estimated operational date of October 2024.
+Until then, Open Doors continues a rotating model in partnership with the faith community and community at-large through the thermal season, but anticipates operating the permanent low-barrier shelter when the project is completed.

 To provide shelter, compassionate support and access to services for those who are experiencing homelessness in the Harrisonburg-Rockingham community.